OBOA AwardsCelebrating outstanding achievements

 - Member or Non-Member of the OBOA

-- A person who has made a significant contribution to this Association through codes & standards or education training
+- A person who has made a significant contribution to the OBOA through codes & standards or education training

 - Not necessarily awarded every year.